 Filleted Katsuo is boiled then dried while being smoked.
 This is called Arabushi.

 You won’t find Arabushi on the market because it’s mostly used for making pre-packed katsuo flakes.

 Hanakatsuo is used for making Japanese broth or dashi.
 It can also be used as toppings.
 It tastes good but the aroma is weaker than the aroma of karebushi which I’ll introduce below.

-After the process of making Arabushi, the Katsuobushi is coated with mold (or bacteria) and then dried again to be more fermented.
+After the process of making Arabushi, the Katsuobushi is coated with mold and then dried again to be more fermented.
 This is called Karebushi.
 Since Karebushi has a mature and rich flavor, it’s used for making dashi by everyone from chefs at fancy restaurants to amateur cooking enthusiasts.